-In connection with our VelocImmune® license agreements with AstraZeneca and Astellas, each of the \$20.0 million annual, non-refundable payments are deferred upon receipt and recognized as revenue ratably over approximately the ensuing year of each agreement.
-In the second quarter of both 2010 and 2009, we recognized \$10.0 million of technology licensing revenue related to these agreements.
+In connection with our VelocImmune® license agreements with AstraZeneca and Astellas, each of the \$20.0 million annual, non-refundable payments have been deferred upon receipt and recognized as revenue ratably over approximately the ensuing year of each agreement.
+In the third quarter of both 2010 and 2009, we recognized \$10.0 million of technology licensing revenue related to these agreements.
+In addition, in connection with the amendment and extension of our lic ense agreement with Astellas, as described above under "Antibody Collaboration and License Agreements," the \$165.0 million up-front payment was deferred upon receipt in August 2010 and will be recognized as revenue ratably over a seven-year period beginning in mid-2011.